ryfranklin/Atsiitsiin/README.md

 # Atsiitsʼiin – An Agentic Second Brain

 Atsiitsʼiin (Navajo: "the head") is a personal knowledge agent that captures, organizes, and retrieves your ideas using LLMs and semantic memory on Snowflake.
-It follows agentic design and the GAME architecture (Goal, Abilities, Memory, Environment).
+It follows agentic design and the GAIL architecture (Goal, Abilities, Implementation, Learning).

 Overview